Want to engage your audience while sharing your best content, deepest insights and brand story? Add a newsletter to your marketing strategy.

 This is a way to ensure your email list sees your work (and a chance to show off your work, of course).
 You can link to your best-performing content (increasing the likelihood that it’ll resonate with your audience) or share something that could use a few more views.

-Case studies, white papers, infographics, surveys – these are all great details to share with your newsletter readers.
-Even other writing like exceptional blog posts, LinkedIn pieces, guest blogs and more can greatly appeal to your newsletter audience.
+Case studies, white papers, infographics and surveys are all great details to share with your newsletter subscribers.
+Even other writing like exceptional blog posts, LinkedIn pieces, guest blogs and more can greatly appeal to your email newsletter audience.